Last Modified: 08 Jul 2013

 Days 3-4 Khao Sok National Park

-In the rainy season we may be able to take to the river in inner tubes and float downstream through the rainforest (dependant on water level), listening to the calls of gibbons and the other sounds of the jungle (optional).
-In addition to a float downstream, there’s the chance for those who wish to take a short elephant ride (optional).
+In the rainy season we may be able to take to the river in inner tubes and float downstream through the rainforest (dependent on water level), listening to the calls of gibbons and the other sounds of the jungle (additional charge).

-As you would expect in the jungle, facilities are more basic; however the setting of superb limestone cliffs, mountains and rainforest more than makes up for any lack of comfort.
+As we would expect in the jungle, facilities are basic; however the setting of superb limestone cliffs, mountains and rainforest more than makes up for any lack of western comforts.
+There is the opportunity for those who wish to, to take a short elephant ride during your stay (additional charge).

 Morning Mist Resort (2 nts)